Predicative expression: Predicatives vs. arguments and adjuncts

 The predicative expressions again serve to assign a property to the subject, e.g. the property of being under the bed.
 In contrast, the adjuncts serve to establish the situational context.
 One can hence acknowledge a three-way distinction between predicative expressions, arguments, and adjuncts.
 However, upon deeper examination, the lines between these categories become blurred and overlap can occur.
 For instance, in the sentence Bill arrived drunk, one can judge drunk to be both a predicative expression (because it serves to assign a property to Bill) and an adjunct (because it appears optionally in the sentence).

 In other languages

 Predicative expressions exist in most if not all languages.
 In languages that have morphological case, predicative nominals typically appear in the nominative case (e.g., German and Russian) or instrumental case (e.g. Russian), although predicative expressions over objects generally bear the same case as the object.
-Some languages lack an equivalent of the copula be, and many languages omit the copula in some contexts or optionally (see zero copula), which means that the case marker plays a greater role since it helps distinguish predicative nominals from argument nominals.
-Some languages (e.g., Tabasaran) have a separate predicative case.
+Some languages lack an equivalent of the copula be, and many languages omit the copula in some contexts or optionally (see Zero copula), which means that the case marker plays a greater role since it helps distinguish predicative nominals from argument nominals.
+Some languages (e.g., Tabasaran, Pacoh) have a separate predicative case.